Meet Xavier Alvarez. He stated that he played hockey for the Detroit Red Wings,

 In sum, these factors should square with the legislative purpose of the statute—that is, to ferret out the worst actors and punish them.
 This test should provide a blueprint for the courts and the Attorney General to assess what qualifies as a "tangible benefit."
 As discussed above, the analysis can focus on: (1) The amount of financial or material gain; (2) how, if any, individuals were harmed to the extent that it is quantifiable; (3) if there is direct harm to an actual medal recipient; (4) whether the lie resulted in substantial injustice; or (5) the nature of the liar and the magnitude of the lie.
 Therefore, it will be identifiable alongside the already-established "money" and "property" provisions of the statute.

 David Hommel earned his bachelors degree from New York University, Gallatin School of Individualized Study.
 He is executive director of the Moot Court Honor Society and a senior staff member for the Journal of Civil Rights and Economic Development.
 He currently works as a law clerk for Goldberg & Connolly.

-Suggested citation: David Hommel, The Stolen Valor Problem: Bringing Clarity to Speech Restrictions for False Claims of Military Honors , JURIST - Dateline, Apr.
+Suggested citation: David Hommel, Saving Private Ryan's Valor: The Stolen Valor Act and Lies About Military Medals , JURIST - Dateline, Apr.
 16, 2014, http://jurist.org/dateline/2014/04/David-Hommel-Stolen Valor Act-First Amendment.php.